holtrop/glcxx/README.md

 # glcxx

-glcxx is a Modern C++ Interface to OpenGL Object Management.
+glcxx is a Modern C++ Interface for OpenGL Object Management.

+It provides an object-oriented interface for the following OpenGL objects:

+- Array (VAO)
+- Buffer (VBO)
+- Shader
+- Program

+glcxx is not an OpenGL loading library.
+It does not provide window or OpenGL context creation.
+Other libraries such as GL3W, GLEW, SDL, Qt, GTK, etc... can be used in conjunction with glcxx.

 ## Features

-### C++11
+### Modern C++11 API

-glcxx uses C++11 features such as initializer_list and variadic templates to provide a user-friendly API.
+glcxx uses modern C++11 features such as initializer_list and variadic templates to provide a user-friendly API.
 For example, an OpenGL buffer can be allocated and filled with data with a a single call: